 Poul Andersen, "Jiao."
 In Fabrizio Pregadio, ed., The Encyclopedia of Taoism (London: Routledge, 2008), vol. 1, pp. 539-44.
-Chinese characters and the final bibliographic references to secondary studies are omitted in the present online version.
+Chinese characters and bibliographic references to secondary studies are omitted in the present online version.
 Asterisks (*) indicate cross-references to other entries in the book.

 Sample Entries from